matrix-org/matrix.org/content/blog/2018/07/2018-07-06-security-update-synapse-0-32-0.md

 Folks, Synapse 0.32.0 is an important security update: please upgrade as soon as you can.

 The release focuses on security; fixing several federation bugs and adding new features for countering abuse.
-Notably it includes the ability to blacklist &amp; whitelist servers allowed to send events to a room on a per-room basis via the new m.room.server_acl state event: see <a href="https://docs.google.com/document/d/1aiuROf1__7ZFkJvDdAZQfBNxyzjYd-ijiRAcHJYqJCM/edit">MSC1383</a> for details.
+Notably it includes the ability to blacklist & whitelist servers allowed to send events to a room on a per-room basis via the new m.room.server_acl state event: see <a href="https://docs.google.com/document/d/1aiuROf1__7ZFkJvDdAZQfBNxyzjYd-ijiRAcHJYqJCM/edit">MSC1383</a> for details.
 This also closes out <a href="https://github.com/matrix-org/matrix-doc/issues/709">https://github.com/matrix-org/matrix-doc/issues/709</a> - one of our oldest feature requests from users who wish to be able to limit the servers allowed to participate in a given room.